KernelTuner/kernel_tuner/sphinxdoc/html/_sources/matrix.txt

 ``restrictions`` expects a list of strings that contain a boolean expression that may use the tuning parameters as variables.
-Any occurences of tuning parameter names will be replaced with the specific value of this parameter when the kernel configuration is evaluated.
+Any occurrences of tuning parameter names will be replaced with the specific value of this parameter when the kernel configuration is evaluated.
 All expressions in the list passed as restrictions need to evaluate to ``True`` for the configuration to be considered valid and therefore part